ESA - making a claim

-Employment and Support Allowance (ESA) is a UK benefit for people of working age, who cannot work or who have 'limited capability for work' due to sickness or disability, and who are not getting Statutory Sick Pay.
+Employment and Support Allowance (ESA) is a UK benefit for people of working age, who cannot work or who have 'limited capability for work' due to sickness or disability, and who are not entitled to Income Support, Jobseekers Allowance or getting Statutory Sick Pay.

 Who can claim ESA?

 You may be able to claim Employment and Support Allowance (ESA) if you are between 16 years old and state pension age, and your epilepsy or other medical condition or disability affects your ability to work.
-This may apply to some people with epilepsy.
 You can apply for ESA if you work but do not get Statutory Sick Pay, if you are self-employed or unemployed, or a student on Disability Living Allowance or Personal Independence Payment.
-ESA replaces Incapacity Benefit and Income Support, so people on these benefits will be contacted about ESA.

 Types of ESA